code4game/glTFForUE4/docs/usage.md

 ## Reimport the glTF

-Just the static mesh and the skeleton mesh for now.
+The static mesh and the skeleton mesh are available for now.